Insurance Claim Education • Wind Damage • Inspection-First • Evidence-First

 Common wind-related findings

-• Creased shingles from uplift/hinging (often a strong indicator)
+• Creased shingles from uplift or hinging

 • Lifted tabs that no longer seal reliably